arimger/Unity-Editor-Toolbox/Assets/Editor Toolbox/HOWTO.md

 		EditorGUILayout.Space();
 		EditorGUILayout.LabelField("This label is created in the custom Editor.
 You can freely extend Toolbox-based Editors by inheriting from the <b>ToolboxEditor</b> class.", Style.labelStyle);
 	}

+#if UNITY_2019_1_OR_NEWER
+	public override VisualElement CreateInspectorGUI()
+    {
+		//NOTE: create a custom container if you want to use UIElements instead of the standard IMGUI system return null;
+    }
+#endif

 	private static class Style
 	{